worktheclock/replit.github.io/teams-pro/excalidraw-with-replit.md

 4. If yes, display that the name is a palindrome
 5. If no, display that the name is not a palindrome.

 Using Excalidraw, we can design a flowchart of this program.
-We'll use the "ellipse" element to create an oval to represent where our program starts or stops; the "rectangle" for our input/output and processes; the "diamond" for decisions; and the "arrows" to represent the relationships between the different shapes.
+We'll use the following tools:
+* ellipse tool – to create an oval to represent where our program starts or stops;
+* the rectangle tool – for our input/output and processes;
+* the diamond tool – for decisions; and
+* the arrow tool – to represent the relationships between the different shapes.

 ![palindrome](/images/teamsPro/excalidraw/palindrome.png)